 While your team member whose goal it is should be putting in the biggest effort to reach their goal, you can do a lot to help them succeed:

-- Serve as a mentor yourself: If you’re experienced in their goal, helping them reach it can strengthen your relationship.
+- Serve as a mentor yourself: If you're experienced in their goal, helping them reach it can strengthen your relationship.
 You can also introduce them to a mentor (My career was transformed by such an introduction - more on helping people find a mentor in the section below).

 - Buy them a book, resource, or conference pass: As a manager, you likely have at least a modest budget to invest in your team.
 The right books are a great, inexpensive way to level up your people.